 For admission to the Course Major, the student needs a minimum of “B” level work in courses taken at Swarthmore taught in Spanish or the required introductory-level literature course (SPAN 022 or SPAN 023), demonstrated ability and interest in language and literature, and a minimum “C” average in course work outside the department.

 Prerequisite: SPAN 004 or its equivalent is the language prerequisite for entering the Spanish major.
 It does not count as one of the 8.5 credits required for the major.

 In addition to the process described by the Dean's Office and the Registrar's Office for how to apply for a major/minor, please complete the Spanish major application form available in the menu.

-If after applying you are denied admission to the major/minor, you may apply again once you have addressed the recommendations made by the Spanish section.
-If your application is deferred, the Spanish section will make a decision immediately after you have taken the necessary steps to address the reasons for being deferred.
+If after applying you are denied admission to the major/minor, you may apply again once you have addressed the recommendations made by the Department of Spanish.
+If your application is deferred, the department will make a decision immediately after you have taken the necessary steps to address the reasons for being deferred.